UXSoc/uxsoc-apps-cms/src/pages/index.md

-          They are also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded.
+          They are also in charge of working alongside the Events department to make sure that expenses for UX Society’s projects and events are properly accounted for and recorded.

           The Finance department doesn’t need to just be all numbers and